MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-rdp.md

 ### Calling and meetings

-The following calling and meeting features are not supported:
+The following calling and meeting features aren't supported:

 - Enhanced emergency services
 - HID buttons and LED controls between the Teams app and devices